m1el/m1el.github.io/_posts/2016-04-06-monogatari-frame-drops.md

 });
 ```

-And another fix with layout request:
+And another fix with layout thrashing:

 ```diff
 diff --git a/main-fix1.js b/main.js